m-lab/ndt-server/spec/ndt7-protocol.md

 - `WSPingInfo` is an _optional_ `object` only included in the measurement when a reasonable websocket-level measurement is available:

-    - `ElapsedTime` (a `int64`) is the time elapsed since the beginning of this test, measured in microseconds.
+    - `ElapsedTime` (a `int64`) is the pong frame arrival time elapsed since the beginning of this test, measured in microseconds.

     - `LastRTT` (an _optional_ `int64`), the last observed RTT for the websocket ping-pong exchange, measured in microseconds.